 GBâs target readership, in print and online, is two-fold: first, leaders and key decision-makers around the world in politics and government, business, academia, journalism, the NGO community and indeed in international diasporic communities; and second, future global leaders across these same sectors.

-Distribution of the prestigious print version of GB (4,000 to 6,000 copies per issue) includes in-store sales in top stores in Canada (Chapters/Indigo), the United States (Barnes & Noble, Books-A-Million) and a half dozen other countries, a global paid subscriber base, as well as elite carriage in Air Canada Maple Leaf Lounges around the world.
+Distribution of the prestigious print version of GB (4,000 to 6,000 copies per issue) includes in-store sales in top stores in Canada (Chapters/Indigo), the United States (Barnes & Noble, Books-A-Million) and a half dozen other countries, from Singapore to Brazil, Germany and South Africa, a global paid subscriber base, as well as elite carriage in Air Canada Maple Leaf Lounges around the world.

 GB has advertised, in print and online, top brands like:

 Canadian Security Intelligence Service (CSIS)

 Desautels School of Business (McGill)